 - How do you best learn about changes in the Medicaid program (for example: mailed letter, email, text, phone call)?
 Do you have ways that you prefer to get new information that helps you to understand it?
 What would you recommend to NC DHHS to help get the word out about 1915i services and other Medicaid changes?

 ASNC continues to advocate for increased access to services for people with autism.
-We are interested in what you have to say about 1915i services.
+We are interested in what you have to say about 1915(i) services.
 If you want to share your comments on the plan with us, please send a copy of your comments to Jennifer Mahan, ASNC Director of Public Policy at firstname.lastname@example.org.
+Thank you to Meet the Need NC for their assistance in framing the questions in this update and for the link to the 1915(i) slides.

-Tags: autism, autism health care, autism insurance, autism medicaid, autism Medicaid Services, legislation, medicaid, north carolina autism insurance, public policy
+Tags: autism, autism health care, autism medicaid, autism Medicaid Services, legislation, medicaid, north carolina autism insurance, public policy